joshfactorial/pollinator_simulation/README.md

 The average farm size in Illinois in 2018 was 358 acres [average farm size](https://farmdocdaily.illinois.edu/2013/08/trends-illinois-farmland-parcel-size.html), which translates to about 1.4 square kilometers, so I'll base it on 1.5 km to make it easier.

+I welcome anyone who can point me to some sources for some of the simulation parameters

+## Updates since final project committ
+I plan to keep developing this project, since I find it interesting.
+One thing I learned was that it might be better to model smaller fields.
+I also messed up when I orginially was trying to get it to work and made my fields entirely too big.
+This messed up my food calculations.
+So I plan to go back and correct some of that.
+Any updates to this will be made on or after 8/5/2018, since the project was due midnight the previous day.
+I have tons of ideas for improvements.